ilia92/mimonade/README.md

-# Mining Monitoring Prometheus Advertiser - MiMonAd-e
+# Mining Monitoring Prometheus Advertiser - MiMonAde

 ## What this script does:
 1. Monitoring mining rigs, trough the HiveOS API